 On Friday, May 15, 2020, the Small Business Administration (SBA), in consultation with the Department of the Treasury, released the Paycheck Protection Program (PPP) Loan Forgiveness Application and detailed instructions for the application.

-A PPP loan borrower must request forgiveness of PPP loan proceeds by filing SBA Form 3508, Paycheck Program Loan Forgiveness Application.
+A PPP loan borrower must request forgiveness of PPP loan proceeds by filing one of the appropriate Paycheck Program Loan Forgiveness Application, form 3508, 3508EZ or 3508S.
 The application has four components:

 - The PPP Loan Forgiveness Calculation Form

 SBA Form 3508S PPP Forgiveness Application (loans $50,000.00 or less)

 Important Notes and Steps

 On June 5, President Donald Trump signed legislation to address restrictions on the Small Business Administration’s (SBA) Paycheck Protection Program (PPP).

 While further guidance and clarification from the SBA and Treasury is likely, here is a summary of the provisions that appear in the Paycheck Protection Program Flexibility Act.